slizb/beautiful-jekyll/_posts/2017-11-30-saliency-maps.md

 model = ResNet50()
 ```

-Next, according to the Kotikalapudi, we need to switch the softmax activation out for linear or the results might be suboptimal, since the gradient of the output node will depend on all the other node activations.
+Next, according to Kotikalapudi, we need to switch the softmax activation out for linear or the results might be suboptimal, since the gradient of the output node will depend on all the other node activations.
 Doing this in keras is tricky, so he provides `utils.apply_modifications` to make it easy.

 ```python
 from vis.utils import utils